timd19/cps-csc-dev/.github/ISSUE_TEMPLATE/new-enhancements.md

 ---
-name: Feature request
+name: New Enhancements
-about: Suggest an idea for this project
+about: Request a new enhancement for this service.
-title: "[FEATURE]"
+title: "[ENHANCEMENT]"
-labels: enhancement, triage
+labels: enhancement
 assignees: ''

 ---